Code-Institute-Submissions/TomaszWoloszyn983-mini-tax-calculator_DecResub/README.md

 ## References and Credits:

+The application was created to serve educational purposes only and will not be used for any commercial use.

+- Irish Reveue webpage.
+The main source of information about the taxes - https://www.revenue.ie/en/Home.aspx
-- clear terminal function in python - https://stackoverflow.com/questions/2084508/clear-terminal-in-python
+- Clear terminal function in python - https://stackoverflow.com/questions/2084508/clear-terminal-in-python
 - Colorama tutorial on You Tube - https://www.youtube.com/watch?v=u51Zjlnui4Y , https://www.youtube.com/watch?v=bg-quTTOeH4